Whispering Water: Materializing Human-AI Dialogue as Interactive Ripples: Introduction

+Contemporary human-AI interaction inherits none of this.
+Conversational interfaces are optimized for efficiency, coherence, and task resolution.
+They render machine reasoning as text or synthesized voice, formats that are legible but affectively thin.
+The intimacy of confession, the weight of unburdening, the ceremony of release: these dimensions of human emotional life find no foothold in the interaction paradigms dominant today.
+We ask what it would mean to design an AI interface that takes confession seriously as its interactional frame, and that responds not through language alone but through the physics of a material the human body already understands as receptive.

-We present \textit{Whispering Water}, an interactive installation that distills the cultural phenomenon of confessing to water into dialogue with a multi-agent AI system responding through water as its medium.
-Participants speak to the water surface; their voice undergoes sentiment analysis to prime the water's state, while semantic content is forwarded to six AI agents engaged in parallel dialogue.
+We present \textit{Whispering Water}, an interactive installation that materializes human-AI dialogue through cymatic patterns on water.
+Participants speak to a water surface; their voice undergoes sentiment analysis to prime the water's physical state, while semantic content is forwarded to six AI agents engaged in parallel dialogue.
 The agents respond to both the participant and one another, producing moments of convergence and divergence before reconciliation.
 Each agent's synthesized speech is decomposed into harmonic components and reconstructed through acoustic superposition, translating machine voices into cymatic patterns: from voice to vibration, sentiment to frequency, linguistic meaning to material form.
-This work makes the following contributions: \begin{itemize} \item We present an interactive installation that materializes human-AI conversation through water as a medium. \item We propose a novel algorithmic framework that decomposes speech into component waves and reconstructs them in water, establishing a translation between speech and the physics of material form. \item We implement a multi-agent system contextualized through water's materiality, where agent identities emerge dynamically through situated discourse. \end{itemize}
+The interaction unfolds across four phases of confession, contemplation, response, and release, structuring the exchange as a ritual rather than a query.